LucasTP/react-typescript-boilerplate/README.md

 - _React_: A Javascript library for building user interfaces.
 - _Typescript_: All the code uses Typescript.
 - _ESLint_: A tool for identifying and reporting on patterns found in ECMAScript/Javascript code.
+- _Webpack5_: A static module bundler for modern Javascript applications.
+- _Babel_: A toolchain for converting ECMAScript code into a backwards compatible version of Javascript in current and older browsers or environments.

 # Quick start